thymerishere/deep-image-prior-reproduced/README.md

 In order to run this expirement, which is contained in a Jupyter Notebook, first download the [original Deep Image Prior project from github](https://dmitryulyanov.github.io/deep_image_prior) and put the folder in the root of your Google Drive.
 Then download the `custom` folder, which contains a custom dataset used in our experiment, and put it inside `deep-image-prior-master/data`.
 Then the Jupyter Notebook can be opened in Google colab and further steps will be explained within.

 The results of the original paper were successfully reproduced and analysis showed that the results are very sensitive to hyperparameter changes and good results depends on a good choice of hyperparameters.
-Furthermore, skip connections are shown to allow for better results.
+Furthermore, skip connections have shown to allow for better results.